Instalab

 ↓ Decrease

-Direct-acting antivirals (DAAs) for hepatitis C
+Direct-acting antiviral therapy for chronic hepatitis C

 MedicationModerate Evidence